Entanglement from superradiance and rotating quantum fluids of light: Gaussian states, entanglement quantifiers, and entanglement witnesses

 In the Heisenberg picture, this evolution is translated to the creation and annihilation operators as

 Because ${\bs S}$ is symplectic, this transformation preserves the standard commutation relations written in \eqref{creanncmr}.

 We can express the mean number of quanta in a given mode $i$ as

 We use this expression to compute the number of quanta for the cases considered in Eqs.~\eqref{eq:NquantVac} to \eqref{eq:NquantlSq}.
-Starting with the vacuum case, we have an initial state characterized by \eqref{eq:Vacuum} for $N=2$, and the matrix $\bs{S}$ describing superradiant scattering (Eqn.~\eqref{eq:GeneralSuperradiantMatrix} in the main text)
+Starting with the vacuum case, we have an initial state characterized by \eqref{eq:Vacuum} for $N=2$.
+As in the text, we consider a scenario where modes at the left of the interacting region, $W_r^{\rm in}$ and $W_l^{\rm out}$, have negative norm.
+The matrix $\bs{S}$ describing superradiant scattering (Eq.~\eqref{eq:GeneralSuperradiantMatrix} in the main text) is

 The state after the scattering is